Tax Preparation Help

 Exception: If using the donor's adjusted basis results in a loss when you sell the home, you must use the fair market value of the home at the time of the gift as your basis.
 If using the fair market value results in a gain, you have neither gain nor loss.

-equal to or less than the fair market value at the time, and you received the gift before 1977 the smaller of the:
+equal to or less than the fair market value at that time, and you received the gift before 1977 the smaller of the:

 • donor's adjusted basis, plus